NodeOS/NodeOS/Fixing-NodeOS-Build-Errors.md

 You need to install genext2fs: `sudo apt-get install genext2fs`

-> cannnot find a C compiler
+> can not find a C compiler

 The build probably got closed while in progress.
 Delete the `out` and `obj` folders you find in the sub folders of `node_modules`